 Comprehensiveness: In keeping with the Correspondence Principle, I will strive to be very comprehensive in terms of the coverage of topics on the exam.
-I will use the syllabus and chart of assignments as a checklist.
-(As a consequence, I recommend that you refer to the topic list on the syllabus as a checklist of a sort when spotting issues on the exam.)
-I expect to include, in some way, every topic that was substantially explored in class.
+I will use the syllabus and chart of assignments as a checklist.2 I expect to include, in some way, every topic that was substantially explored in class.